Sign Up & Save 10% |

 Protect Your Privacy and Be Secure

-Even our youngest learners use social network sites like Club Penguin and Webkinz, which require usernames and passwords to participate.
+Even our youngest learners use social network sites that require usernames and passwords to participate.
 Teach students that all digital account passwords—whether school or personal—should consist of letters, numbers, and symbols.
 Remind students to keep passwords written down in a safe place and that they should only be shared with a trusted adult, never with their friends. iKeepSafe.org offers lesson plans, videos, and resources for teaching K-5 students the importance of digital security and password protection.

 Be Respectful, Be Nice